There are some decisions that Dr. Winthrop can help you make regarding the type of lens (IOL) we will use in place of your own clouded lens.

 Multifocal IOLs can be a great way to minimize or, in some cases, eliminate dependence on glasses.

-Multifocal lenses – like the Technis© Symfony multifocal – provide two focal points, far and near, with what is called "simultaneous vision."
-That is, portions of the IOL focus at distance, while other portions or zones of the same lens focus at near.
+The Alcon® IQ PanOptix® multifocal lens provides a revolutionary three focal points – far, near, and intermediate – the first and only trifocal iol available in the United States.
+Portions of the IOL focus at distance, other portions or zones of the same lens focus at arm's length, while other portions or zones focus at near.
 The brain naturally takes the portion that is required for the given task and dismisses the other portion or zone.
 These lenses may also be referred to as "zonal" lenses.
+PanOptix lenses are also available in Toric.

-There are several factors involved when considering whether someone is a good candidate for these lenses, including the presence and degree of astigmatism, diseases of the retina (diabetic maculopathy and macular degeneration among them), diseases of the optic nerve (including severe glaucoma), and other ocular diseases.
+There are several factors involved when considering whether someone is a good candidate for these lenses, including diseases of the retina (diabetic maculopathy and macular degeneration among them), diseases of the optic nerve (including severe glaucoma), and other ocular diseases.

 Multifocal lenses, just like Toric lenses, are considered Premium IOLs and, as such, they are usually not reimbursed by insurance carriers; thus the patient must incur some additional expenses in the process.